 - acute decompensated heart failure.

 There are limited reasons for temporary medical exemption from a COVID-19 vaccination.
-Please visit and websites for further details.
+Please visit and Services websites for further details.

 If you can’t get any of the approved COVID-19 vaccines for medical reasons, your doctor needs to update your record on the Australian Immunisation Register to show that you have a medical exemption.